FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentutilizationunit.md

 * CommitmentUtilizationTotal is not null.
 * CommitmentUtilizationUsed is not null.

-CommitmentUtilizationUsed MUST be null for all other rows.
+In all other cases, CommitmentUtilizationUnit MUST be null.

 ## Column ID